Pumpkin Whipped Cream

 - 1 tsp pumpkin pie spice

-- Place a metal mixing bowl and beaters in the freezer for 15 minutes.
+- Place a metal or glass mixing bowl and beaters in the freezer for 15 minutes.

 - Remove the bowl from the freezer.
 Add the heavy cream, pumpkin pie spice, and powdered sugar, and beat with an electric mixer for 4-5 minutes, or until stiff peaks form / it’s scoop-able with a spoon and holds its shape.

-- Use on cakes, cupcakes, pies, hot cocoa, etc. Place leftovers in a container and store in the fridge for up to 3 days.
+- Use on cakes, cupcakes, pies, hot cocoa, etc. Place leftovers in a container and store in the fridge for up to 1 day.
+Rewhip as added.